LLC5: Incarceration and Decarceration

 - Cornell University

 Working in conjunction with the Cornell Prison Education Program and the Rochester Education Justice Initiative, this Working Group looks to foster a scholarly community adjacent to decarceration work and to organize events of general interest to educate the public and to connect people to decarceral organizing activities.
-In AY 2021-22, we met these goals by organizing four public events, two virtual and two hybrid, that included over 250 people.

 Associate Professor of Philosophy, University of Rochester